+The Panel will have comments and make recommendations for consideration which must be addressed through design responses at subsequent review(s).
 Master Plans require an approval by the Director of Planning and Site Plan Review Committee (SPRC) before proceeding further through any required approval process at Planning Commission or City Council.
 More than one presentation of proposed Master Plans is typically required to ensure that Panel comments are responded to adequately.

 The Director of Planning will evaluate the comments and recommendations made by the Panel and determine if the project must return for additional reviews or if it concludes the UDAAP process.
 The final recommendations of the Panel may be presented to the City’s Planning Commission as part of the Department’s review and recommendation process.

 Lastly, an electronic set of final plans in which the design addresses all the final comments and recommendations of the Panel must be submitted to the UDAAP coordinator within three weeks of the final Master Plan presentation to complete the Design Review process and file for site work permits or review of individual buildings.
 Follow-up meetings to review the comments and design updates may be scheduled with Department of Planning Staff at any point in order to keep projects on schedule.